khalido/blog/posts/building_this_blog.md

 ---
-title: "how the blog was built"
+title: "how the blog was built, python edition"
 date: 2020-11-11
 tags:
 - python